AlesTsybulski/financebench-eval/README.md

 ## What This Does

-For each of the 150 questions in FinanceBench, the script:
+For each of the 150 questions in FinanceBench, the script runs four steps in a single pass:

-1. Creates a conversation with the plain model, uploads the source PDF, sends the question with evidence text, and records the answer
+1. **Plain model** — creates a conversation, uploads the source PDF, sends the question with evidence text, records the answer
-2. Does the same thing with the Elen agent attached to the conversation
+2. **Elen model** — does the same with the Elen agent attached
-3. Saves both answers to two CSV files after every question
+3. **LLM judge** — sends both answers to the same model and asks whether each is equivalent to the gold answer
+4. **Save** — writes both output files so progress is never lost if the script is interrupted

-Context is provided two ways at once: the relevant evidence text extracted from the document is included in the message body, and the full PDF is uploaded as an attached file.
-This gives the model both a focused excerpt and access to the complete source document.
+Context is provided two ways at once: the relevant evidence text from the dataset is included in the message body, and the full PDF is uploaded as an attached file.

 ## Project Structure

 ```
 financebench-eval/
 ├── benchmark.py         — main script
-├── .env                 — API credentials
+├── .env                 — API credentials (never committed to git)
+├── .env.example         — template showing required variables
-|── data/
+├── data/
 │   └── financebench_open_source.jsonl  — 150 questions with answers and evidence
 ├── pdfs/                — source PDF documents (not committed to git)
 └── results/
     ├── raw_results.csv       — full raw answers from both models
-    └── comparison_table.csv  — plain model vs Elen, final answers only
+    └── comparison_table.csv  — side-by-side comparison with judge verdicts
 ```

 ## Setup